finitespace/BME280/README.md

 # BME280
-Provides an Arduino library for reading and interpreting Bosch BME280 data over I2C and SPI.
+Provides an Arduino library for reading and interpreting Bosch BME280 data over I2C, SPI and Sw SPI.
+Additional environalment calculation functions are provided.
+Esp and BRZO are now supported.

 ## Table of Contents